Statistical Mechanics of Support Vector Regression: Theoretical Framework

 where the overline denotes the quenched average over the training set $\{\bpsi^\mu, \bar\bpsi^\mu\}$ of size $P$.
-In the thermodynamic limit $P,N \to \infty$ while keeping $\alpha \equiv P/N \sim \cO(1)$, the free energy $S$ in Eq.~\ref{eq:partition_func} becomes self-averaging and concentrates around the solution to the problem in Eq.~\ref{eq:svr_problem}.
+In the thermodynamic limit $P,N \to \infty$ while keeping $\alpha \equiv P/N \sim \cO(1)$, the free energy $S$ in Eq.\eqref{eq:partition_func} becomes self-averaging, concentrating around the solution to the problem in Eq.\eqref{eq:svr_problem}.
 Then, the average of any observable $\braket{\cO(\w)}$ can be computed by taking derivatives of $\overline{\log Z}$ with respect to source $J$.
-The training error $E_{tr}$ and generalization error $E_g$, the two observables we are interested in, are given by